AI Screenr

 • Full transcript of the conversation, searchable and time-stamped.

-• Audio recording by default; video recording if you enabled it for this role.
+• Audio recording by default.
+Video recording if you enabled it for this role.

 Step 4 — You Review the Ranked Shortlist

-Configure role (AI one-click)Recruiter30–60 seconds
+Configure role (AI one-click)Recruiter30 to 60 seconds

-Configure role (manual)Recruiter~5 minutes
+Configure role (manual)RecruiterAbout 5 minutes

 AI scoring and report generationAutomatedUnder 2 minutes per candidate

-Review report per candidateRecruiter~5 minutes
+Review report per candidateRecruiterAbout 5 minutes

 Example Reports by Role